web analytics

-However, the study at several medical schools, shows that men with high sexual activity and frequent ejaculation are at lower risk of prostate cancer.
+However, the study at several medical schools shows that men with high sexual activity and frequent ejaculation are at lower risk of prostate cancer.

 1- Is Prostate Cancer A Type Of STD?

-By being in a sexual relationship with a person diagnosed with prostate cancer does not add to the risk.
+Being in a sexual relationship with a person diagnosed with prostate cancer does not add to the risk.

 Prostate cancer cannot be transmitted through sexual intercourse.